Wildfires took everything but their food trucks. So they fed their community.

 The childhood traumas left a mark.
 Nelson is not surprised by tragedies.
 He expects them over the course of one’s life.
 What matters is how you respond to them.

-“I like to say that when you have fallen from terrible heights, just falling off the bed doesn’t wake you up anymore,” Nelson said.
+“I like to say that when you have fallen from terrible heights, just falling off the bed doesn’t wake you up anymore,” Nelson says.
 “You have seen worse things.”

 Lauren and Nelson found their way to Los Angeles via vastly different paths.
 He came from Central America.
 She arrived from Florida, where her mother works as a nurse, and her father is a small-business owner, mostly retired.
 Lauren and Nelson were both drawn to Los Angeles’s dining scene, where they would eventually meet at the Lock & Key, a self-described “cocktail den” in the Koreatown neighborhood.
 Lauren was the general manager, Nelson an assistant general manager.